Step 1: Deciding to investigate

 - gather evidence from all sides

-- see if there is a case to answer
+- find out if there is a case to answer

 - make sure everyone is treated fairly

-- help the employer to see what should happen next
+- help the employer to decide what should happen next

 At any stage the employer can still look at whether: